BeastNeedsMoreTorque/scalaLiftDemo/README.md

 The `cancel` action simply erases the products display.

-The `consume` action is a basic simulation of a shopping cart, allowing user to select a count of each product within the proposed list and evaluating a total bill.
+The `consume` action is a simplified simulation of a shopping cart, allowing user to select a count of each product within the proposed list and evaluating a total bill.

 ##Environment and Dependencies
 - Run modes: dev and test (`src/main/resources/props:` `default.props` and `test.default.props` whose names are chosen as per Lift framework).